EXPLAINER: What's next for pipelines after Colonial hack

 Another artery transports diesel, jet and home-heating fuel.
 Then there's a labyrinth of storage tanks and smaller pipelines that are loaded and unloaded with different types of fuel.

-Trucks deliver fuel at different points along the way, and with a national trucker shortage, it isn’t easy for trucks to pick up all the slack.
+Trucks deliver fuel at different points along the way, but with a national trucker shortage, it isn’t easy for trucks to pick up all the slack.

 “The supplies themselves really aren’t the issue, it's more the transportation,” said Akshaya Jha, assistant professor of economics and public policy at Carnegie Mellon University.
 “It’s really going to be transportation bottleneck.”